openshift/cluster-network-operator/README.md

 * `bindAddress`: The address to "bind" to - the address for which traffic will be redirected.
 * `proxyArguments`: additional command-line flags to pass to kube-proxy - see the [documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/).

 The top-level flag `deployKubeProxy` tells the network operator to explicitly deploy a kube-proxy process.
 Generally, you will not need to provide this; the operator will decide appropriately.
-For example, OpenShiftSDN includes an embedded service proxy, so this flag is automatically false in that case.

 Example from the `manifests/cluster-network-03-config.yml` file:
 ```yaml